smartbcity/fixers-i2/storybook/d2/organization/desc.md

-### Organization
+## Organization

-Representation of an organization.
+Representation of the organization.